tubbo/homer/README.md

 Homer is written entirely in ZSH shell script.
 It uses [BATS][bats] to run its tests.
 All contributions must include tests.
 To run all tests, execute `make test` at the root of the project directory.
-Homer uses the MIT License, as described below
+Homer uses the MIT License, as described below:

 ```
 The MIT License (MIT)